dojo/docs/releasenotes/index.rst

 Release Notes Dojo Toolkit
 ==========================

 The Release Notes are specific to each version of the Dojo Toolkit.
-Please select your version from the list below to see the release notes for it.
+Please select your version from the list below to see the Release Notes for it.

 * `Dojo Toolkit V1.4 Release Notes <releasenotes/1.4>`_
 * `Dojo Toolkit V1.3 Release Notes <releasenotes/1.3>`_